jvmiert/visage/readme.md

 We can also supply a fixed number of UDP ports with SetEphemeralUDPPortRange.
 I'm not sure yet how to use the SettingEngine.
 But both above options are set-able from this place.

 In the data-channels detach link under URL's is an eample how to use the SettingEngine.

+# ion-SFU

+- Sessions are rooms?
+Every sessions contains a number of Peers that are subscribed to each other?
+- A sessions is hosted by a session provider aka a SFU instance?
+- When establising a websocket connection -> make a new peer
+- When peer wants to join, make an offer and send a join request
+    - set OnOffer function in case there is a new offer
+    - set OnIceCandidate for new ICE candidates
+    - call Peer's Join function with the relevant room

 ## URLs